nshiab/simple-data-analysis/README.md

 - To ease the way for non-coders (especially journalists) into the beautiful world of data analysis and data visualization in JavaScript.

-- To uniformize and accelerate frontend/backend workflows with a simple to use library working both in the browser and with NodeJS.
+- To uniformize and accelerate frontend/backend workflows with a simple-to-use library working both in the browser and with NodeJS.

 We are always trying to improve it.
 Feel free to start a conversation or open an issue.

 Pull requests are welcome as well!
-Just make sure to pass our tests locally with ```npm run allTests``` otherwise, your request will be automatically rejected.
+Just make sure to pass the tests locally with ```npm run allTests```; otherwise, your request will be automatically rejected.

 Note that while this project is open source.
 Contributing to it does not make you a CBC/Radio-Canada employee or contractor in any way.

+For more details on the project and a demo, [go there](https://observablehq.com/@nshiab/simple-data-analysis?collection=@nshiab/simple-data-analysis-in-javascript).

+The documentation is available [here](https://nshiab.github.io/simple-data-analysis/).

 # Table of contents